-Although a lot of times, many organizations do go through the Canadian Actors’ Equity (CAEA) to format a contract, or another professional organization, depending on who you are contracting, sometimes as an indie producer, you don’t want to do that.
+Although many organizations do go through the Canadian Actors’ Equity (CAEA) or another professional organization to format a contract, sometimes as an indie producer you may choose to do a non-union agreement.
 When contracting artists under an agreement that is not one of the standards set out by the professional organizations, it can be wise to use those as a model for you to build your agreement or contract on.

 A few things to consider when drafting up your own contracts:

 - When will the artists get paid and how will they get paid?

 - What is required of the artists?
 Will you ask them to do certain things outside of their typical job description (ie. social media responsibilities, etc.)?